-Existing law establishes the California Community Colleges and the California State University as 2 of the 3 segments of public postsecondary education in the state.
-Existing law requests the campuses of the California Community Colleges, and requires the campuses of the California State University, to give priority housing to current and former homeless youth and current and former foster youth, as specified.
+Existing law establishes the California Community Colleges, under the administration of the Board of Governors of the California Community Colleges, as one segment of public postsecondary education in the state.
+Under existing law, the board of governors appoints a chief executive officer, who is known as the Chancellor of the California Community Colleges.
+Existing law establishes community college districts throughout the state and authorizes these districts to provide instruction at the community college campuses they operate and maintain.
+Existing law requests the campuses of the California Community Colleges to give priority housing to current and former homeless youth and current and former foster youth, as specified.

 This bill would provide that a campus is not civilly liable for a campus employee's good faith act or omission that fails to prevent an injury to a participating student that occurs in, or in close proximity to, and during the hours of operation of, overnight parking, as provided.

-This bill would require campuses to report to the office of the Chancellor the California Community Colleges or the Chancellor of the California State University, as applicable, certain information, including, among other information, the socioeconomic and demographic backgrounds of participating students, as specified.
-The bill would additionally require the office of the Chancellor the California Community Colleges and the Chancellor of the California State University, as applicable, to report to the Legislature and the Governor on the campus programs, as provided.
+This bill would require campuses to report to the office of the Chancellor of the California Community Colleges certain information, including, among other information, the socioeconomic and demographic backgrounds of participating students, as specified.
+The bill would additionally require the office of the Chancellor of the California Community Colleges to report to the Legislature and the Governor on the campus programs, as provided.
 The bill would require these reports to be included as part of a specified report related to basic needs services and resources.

 To the extent that this bill would impose new duties on community college districts, the bill would impose a state-mandated local program.